You are viewing a story from harrypotterfanfiction.com

 “Mail for you?”
 Ron asked shocked.
 Hermione rarely got mail.

-“I’m just as surprised as you are.”
-She said, picking it up.
+“I’m just as surprised as you are,” she replied, picking it up.

 But then she read the return address and sat stunned.
 She felt the heat of excitement mixed with embarrassment flush her cheeks as her heart instantly began beating at a runner’s pace.